 Furthermore, about 35% of all coverage should involve company representatives.
 This is known as Share of Voice (SOV).
 Whether you get it by publishing bylined articles or just by being quoted in a news release, SOV is critical when rebuilding reputation.

-You might consider creating a spreadsheet to record media coverage and SOV.
-At any rate, you need some way of keeping track of how your business is being represented.
+Once you've done your research, you might consider creating a spreadsheet to record media coverage and SOV.
+This is a great way to track how your business is being represented.
 Once you have an idea of your current status in the public eye, you can make plans to improve it.

 2. Research customers’ comments to find commonalities